NBA Rumors: Celtics Offered ‘Most Of Their Best Draft Picks’ To Spurs For Kawhi Leonard, Reports Zach Lowe

 The Boston Celtics were one of the NBA teams who expressed strong interest in trading for Kawhi Leonard of the San Antonio Spurs.
-They have a plethora of trade assets to convince the Spurs to engage in a blockbuster deal.
+They had a plethora of trade assets to convince the Spurs to engage in a blockbuster deal.
 However, despite their desire to add Leonard to their team, the Celtics weren’t willing to go all-in for a player who could possibly be a one-year rental.

-In their rumored trade discussion with the Spurs, the Celtics have made their top-5 players – Kyrie Irving, Gordon Hayward, Al Horford, Jayson Tatum, and Jaylen Brown – off-limits in any deal involving Kawhi Leonard.
+In their rumored trade discussion with the Spurs, the Celtics have made their top-five players — Kyrie Irving, Gordon Hayward, Al Horford, Jayson Tatum, and Jaylen Brown — off-limits in any deal involving Kawhi Leonard.
 However, the Celtics’ offer was not bad at all.
-According to Zach Lowe of ESPN (h/t NESN), the Celtic were willing to send a draft-heavy trade package to San Antonio for Leonard.
+According to Zach Lowe of ESPN and reported by NESN, the Celtics were willing to send a draft-heavy trade package to San Antonio for Leonard.

 “I think the Celtics offered most of their best draft picks,” Lowe said.
 “I don’t think the Celtics just offered ‘You can have a bunch of our picks,’ I think some of the picks they own — at least two of the picks, if not all of them they own from other teams, including the Kings, Grizzlies, and Clippers — I think those were all in the deal, and the Spurs were like ‘Nah, we don’t want that.'”